 My family has been wonderful!
-My husband has always believed that I could accomplish anything and my mom is paying for the Academy in view of her support.
+My husband has always believed that I could accomplish anything and my mom is paying for the GED program GED Academy in view of her support.
 I want my daughter to be proud of me and to know that school is very important.

 I have faced many trials in my life, and from a little girl starting school, the foundation that was laid out for me was detrimental to the success that I would have in school.
 I am still trying to overcome these issues but I have resolved in my heart that I am going to do this for me.
 I deserve it.

-I know that this certificate does not define who I am as a person, but I feel it will help build my confidence in myself and to get rid of that shame from walking out as a senior in high school.
+I know that a GED certificate does not define who I am as a person, but I feel it will help build my confidence in myself and to get rid of that shame from walking out as a senior in high school.
 I won’t have to look back anymore but only move forward.
-I plan to get that job and be proud of myself!
+I plan to get the job and be proud of myself!